How Much Does a Business Coach Cost? A Real-World Price Breakdown

 A few things to check before you sign anything:

-The math that matters isn't "can I afford a coach."
-It's "what does another flat year cost me if I don't fix what's actually broken."
+The math that matters isn't "can I afford $800 a month for a coach."
+It's "what does another flat year cost my business if I don't fix what's actually broken."

 How much does it cost to hire a business coach for a small business specifically?